Home PageAbout the ArtWhat's New?Links

 Cargo Ship Entering Orbit

-cargo01t.jpg (34011 bytes) The unmanned cargo rocket was the mainstay of the great space program conceived by Wernher von Braun in the early 1950s.
+cargo01t.jpg (34011 bytes) The unmanned cargo rocket was the mainstay of the great space program conceived by Wernher von Braun in the early 1950's.
 Construction of the giant wheel-shaped manned Space Station and, later, the three huge moonships, would require thousands of tons of building materials, consumable supplies and fuels.
-Thundering into space from a launch site on Johnston Island near the equator—to gain the most benefit from the speed of the Earth’s rotation—these cargo ships keep busy constantly.
+Thundering into space from a launch site on Johnston Island near the equator--to gain the most benefit from the speed of the Earth's rotation--these cargo ships keep busy constantly.
 All three stages are reusable; parachuting into the ocean after launch, they need only a ten-day refurbishment to be ready for the next launch.
 In this image, the third stage coasts in space just before its engine ignites.
 The first and second stages have burned out and dropped away, leaving this stage as the only part of the ship to reach orbit.
-This is the dry cargo version—von Braun also designed a somewhat longer tanker version for carrying liquids.
+This is the dry cargo version--von Braun also designed a somewhat longer tanker version for carrying liquids.

 Cargo Ship Shroud Separation

 cargo02t.jpg (29773 bytes) After its third-stage engine ignites, the unmanned cargo rocket sheds the protective fairing that shields its cargo modules from atmospheric friction on its way into orbit.
-The covering on the inner surfaces of the fairing “petals” is gold multi-layer insulation (MLI) to further control heat transfer during ascent.
+The covering on the inner surfaces of the fairing petals is gold multi-layer insulation (MLI) to further control heat transfer during ascent.
 Each of the three cargo modules carries a coded number to aid space-suited workers in unloading and sequencing them at the Space Station.
 The mesh antenna near the rocket nozzle points at a relay satellite, receiving data transmitted from the Space Station to control the cutoff time of the engine.
 This will improve the accuracy of the initial orbit.
-The four small engine clusters around the base control the ship’s attitude, and make any “trim” burns needed for the ship to match the Space Station’s orbit exactly.
+The four small engine clusters around the base control the ship's attitude, and make any trim burns needed for the ship to match the Space Station's orbit exactly.

 Von Braun-Bonestell Passenger Moonship - 1

-moonship in orbit In the early 1950’s, pioneer rocket scientist Dr. Wernher von Braun envisioned a massive space program that, in retrospect, no nation on Earth could have afforded.
-His lunar exploration program featured a fleet of three enormous moonships, built in low Earth orbit near a giant wheel-shaped space station.
-Here’s one of the huge ships in orbit.
-These moonships would never have entered atmosphere, so streamlining was unnecessary.
-He designed these ships before the invention of Multi-Layer Insulation (MLI), the gold foil that covers spacecraft today.
-A combination of paint, metal surfaces and adjustable louvers (the black circles seen here on some of the spherical tanks) controls temperatures.
+Here's one of the huge moonships in orbit.
+They would never have entered the earth's atmosphere, so streamlining was unnecessary.
+Von Braun designed these ships before the invention of Multi-Layer Insulation (MLI), the gold foil that covers spacecraft today.
+A combination of paint, polished and matte metallic surfaces and adjustable louvers (the black circles seen here on some of the spherical tanks) would have controlled the temperatures of the tanks and crew sphere.

 This image appears in "Space 50" by Piers Bizony (Collins/Smithsonian Books, 2006).
 You can find it at www.amazon.com or bookstores everywhere.